Signed Mahonian polynomials for major and sorting indices: Abstract

 \section{Abstract}

-We derive various new signed Mahonian polynomials over Coxeter groups of type $B_n$, $D_n$, and the complex reflection group $G(r,n):=C_r\wr S_n$.
-In the latter case the `sign' is taken to be any of the $2r$ $1$-dim characters and the `Mahonian statistic' is the $\lmaj$ defined by Bagno.
-We also investigate the signed counting on $G(r,n)$ for some statistics with the distribution $[r]_q[2r]_q\cdots [nr]_q$.
+We derive some new signed Mahonian polynomials over the complex reflection group $G(r,1,n)=C_r\wr\mathfrak{S}_n$, where the ``sign'' is taken to be any of the $2r$ $1$-dim characters and the ``Mahonian'' statistics are the $\lmaj$ defined by Bagno and the $\sor$ defined by Eu \emph{et al}.
+Various new signed Mahonian polynomials over Coxeter groups of types $B_n$ and $D_n$ are obtained as well.
+We also investigate the signed counting polynomials on $G(r,1,n)$ for those statistics with the distribution $[r]_q[2r]_q\cdots [nr]_q$.